RoliSoft/ReconScan/README.md

 ### Usage

-	usage: recon.py [-h] [-b] [-n] [-v] [-o OUTPUT] address [port] [service]
+	usage: recon.py [-h] [-b] [-n] [-p] [-v] [-o OUTPUT] [--nmap NMAP] [--hydra HYDRA] address [port] [service]

+	Network reconnaissance tool for enumerating the everliving fuck out of a host.

 	positional arguments:
 		address               address of the host.
 		port                  port of the service, if scanning only one port service               type of the service, when port is specified

 	optional arguments:
-	  -h, --help            show this help message and exit -b, --bruteforce      bruteforce credentials with hydra
-	  -n, --dry-run         does not invoke commands
+		-h, --help            show this help message and exit -b, --bruteforce      only bruteforce credentials with hydra -n, --dry-run         does not invoke commands
-	  -v, --verbose         enable verbose output, repeat for more verbosity -o OUTPUT, --output OUTPUT
+		-p, --parallel        runs multiple commands in parallel, if set -v, --verbose         enable verbose output, repeat for more verbosity -o OUTPUT, --output OUTPUT
 													output directory for the results
+		--nmap NMAP           additional nmap arguments
+		--hydra HYDRA         additional hydra arguments

 #### Example run